seg/2016-ml-contest/Pet_Stromatolite/readme.md

 ### Last notebook is Facies_Classification_Draft7.ipynb

 #### by Justin Gosses aka (Team Pet_Stromatolite) - Jan.30th, 2017
+based in large part on code written or inspired by others introducing or participating in the contest as described further in the jupyter notebook.

 for complete information and licenses, please see https://github.com/seg/2016-ml-contest